ruidlopes/nanotemplatejs/README.md

 # Nano Template JS

-This tiny Javascript library provides a small addition to the `string` object that allows for simple templating features.
+This tiny Javascript library provides a small addition to the `string` and DOM `Element` objects that allows for simple templating features.

 # Usage